 Sarah and I had a Southwest Companion Pass, and during the nearly 2 years that we had it, I think we took nearly a dozen “weekend getaway” trips to Walt Disney World.
 With airfare that averaged less than $100 roundtrip for each of us, plus our Annual Passes to Walt Disney World, it was too much to pass up quick trips for…really, whatever excuse we could make.
 (So, I guess, “be careful” as this card can be dangerous.)
 It was easier to qualify for the Companion Pass then as the sign-up bonus was higher, meaning you’ll now need to put $30,000 on the cards to earn the pass.

 You might’ve noticed above that we had the Companion Pass for nearly two years.
 A final tip with this is that the Southwest Companion Pass is good for the full calendar year after the year you earn it.
-Meaning, a Companion Pass earned in December 2019 expires December 31, 2020, but a Companion Pass earned in March 2019 also expires December 31, 2020.
+Meaning, a Companion Pass earned in December 2019 expires December 31, 2020, but a Companion Pass earned in January 2020 would expire December 31, 2021–a full year of extra use.
 Plan strategically to have that Companion Pass longer!

 Disney Premier Visa Credit Card – Saving the best for last?
 No, not at all.
 This credit card is really only advantageous to use while at Disney destinations, making it a solid specialized use card for Disney fans, but not among the best cards on this list–even for Disney fans.
 It’s a good card to have as a 4th or 5th card, but definitely not for everyday use.
 We do a more thorough job of this in our Disney Visa Credit Card Pros & Conspost, but basically, it comes down to rewards and perks.